waldophotos/kafka-avro/README.md

     * `grunt release:major` for major number jump.

 ## Release History
+- **3.0.0**, *19 Sep 2019*
+    - Adds support for `RecordNameStrategy`(io.confluent.kafka.serializers.subject.RecordNameStrategy) and `TopicRecordNameStrategy`(io.confluent.kafka.serializers.subject.TopicRecordNameStrategy)
+schema subject name strategy.
+The purpose of the new strategies is to allow to put several event types in the same kafka topic (https://www.confluent.io/blog/put-several-event-types-kafka-topic) (by [pleszczy](github.com/pleszczy))
+    - Adds new optional config params `keySubjectStrategy` and `valueSubjectStrategy` to configure schema subject name strategy for message key and value.
+Supported strategies are
+      `[TopicNameStrategy, TopicRecordNameStrategy, RecordNameStrategy]` (by [pleszczy](github.com/pleszczy))
 - **1.2.1**, *06 Sep 2019*
     - Adds a new the optional config param `shouldFailWhenSchemaIsMissing` to let the producer fail when no schema could be found (instead of producing as JSON) (by [bfncs](https://github.com/bfncs))
 - **1.2.0**, *03 March 2019*